 Innovations such as cloud computing, the Internet of Things and real-time analytics are no longer emerging technology – they’re business reality.
 And organizations who aren’t utilizing new technologies will quickly fall behind competitors.

-However, the problem with this argument is that other applications run multiple databases without having to use a language that processes the data and then later applies it to the database like HANA.
+However, the problem with this argument is that other applications run multiple databases without using a language that processes the data and then later applies it to the database like HANA.
 And there is nothing particularly proprietary about SAP HANA.
-HANA was simply reverse engineered from other currently existing databases and was made up of several acquisitions that SAP had nothing to do with developing as we covered in the article Did Hasso Plattner and His Ph.D.
+HANA was reverse-engineered from other currently existing databases and was made up of several acquisitions that SAP had nothing to do with developing, as we covered in the article Did Hasso Plattner and His Ph.D.
 Students Invent HANA?

 Nothing in this explanation explains why SAP only ported S/4HANA to HANA.
 But that is the way it is for now.
 The following quotation describes why code that previously worked for multiple databases must now be adjusted to work for one…HANA.

 The first part of this quotation is not correct.
 The data model has not been simplified.
-But, indeed, the custom code that worked with other databases will not function optimally or even function for HANA.
+Indeed, the custom code that worked with other databases will not function optimally or even function for HANA.

 SAP’s Remediation Tools